Get Involved

 The Sanford Journal of Public Policy was created in 2009 as a forum for public policy students and professionals to contribute to the current policy discourse through insightful analysis and innovative solutions.
 Produced by graduate students at the Sanford School, the online journal is published on an ongoing basis.

-Sanford LAC’s mission is to lead and support academic, career, outreach, cultural, and social efforts of the Sanford community focused on Latin America and the Caribbean (LAC) in order to strengthen collaboration and engagement between LAC and Sanford.
+Sanford LAC’s mission is to lead and support academic, career, outreach, cultural, and societal efforts of the Sanford community focused on Latin America and the Caribbean (LAC), in order to strengthen collaboration and engagement between LAC and Sanford and to create spaces for meaningful engagement with public policy in the region.

 Image